rmt4ai/rmt4ai.github.io/index.markdown

 layout: default
 ---

-# 2024 DIMACS Workshop on Modeling Randomness in Neural Network Training

-## Mathematical, Statistical, and Numerical Guarantees

 The DIMACS Workshop on Modeling Randomness in Neural Network Training: Mathematical, Statistical, and Numerical Guarantees will be held at the [DIMACS Center](http://dimacs.rutgers.edu/) at [Rutgers University](http://www.rutgers.edu/) from **June 5-7, 2024**.
 The central question of this workshop is: *what can random matrix theory tell us about neural networks, modern machine learning, and AI?*